 There are many many more examples out there and some so subtle that you may never have noticed.
 And this does beg the question of why it was done in the first place.

-To view our various branding portfolios including further examples of brand evolution projects, please click here
+View our Branding Portfolio including further examples of brand evolution projects.

 For more information about Design Incorporated’s brand evolution services please contact Frank Norman on 01784 410380 or by email